About the Norway Triathlon

 The Purpose of the Norway Triathlon

 The Norway Tri sets an example of a healthy, active lifestyle.
 It is an educational activity that promotes proper nutrition and exercise as a means to a happier lifestyle for local citizens and visitors.
-Celebrating its fifth year, the Tri is a fun event for racers, family and friends.
+Celebrating its seventh year, the Tri is a fun event for racers, family and friends.

 Norway is situated in the picturesque lake and mountain region of south western Maine.
 The natural beauty of the area is a valuable economic resource for a flourishing eco-tourism based economy.
 The annual Norway Tri bring visitors to the region to experience this natural beauty, benefiting local businesses and economy.
 Proceeds from the race will go to the Western Foothills Land Trust, to be used to maintain and enhance the area’s natural resources through their conservation activities.
 The vision is a balance of economic development and the preservation of the natural beauty of the region.